 See how providers, patients and communities are benefiting from EPCS, and get the latest news and updates on the SUPPORT Act and other initiatives designed to fight the nation’s opioid epidemic.

 Director, Drug Control, PharmD Connecticut changes the script on the opioid epidemic.

 Vice President & Chief Medical Information Officer, HealthEast Care System Officer, HealthEast Care System Watch Dr. Todd Smith explain the manyadvantages of EPCS.

 Senior Director, Health IT Quality and Safety, MedStar Health EPCS makes prescription renewal easier.

 EPCS Readiness: Which States Lead The Charge?

 According to the Centers for Disease Control, in 2018 more than 67 thousand people died from prescription drug overdoses.
 Of those deaths, almost 70% involved a prescription or illicit opioid.
 The SUPPORT for Patients and Communities Act was signed into law in October 2018.
 It is a broad initiative designed to educate our healthcare workforce, standardize the delivery of addiction medicine, expand access to care and provide coordinated and comprehensive addiction treatment for patients.

-EPCS is an important component of the SUPPORT Act, which mandates adoption of EPCS for all controlled substances under Medicare Part D by January 1, 2021.
-EPCS can go a long way towards preventing fraud and forgery of paper prescriptions and empowering healthcare providers to reduce drug theft and misuse while continuing to care for patients who need safe and effective pain management.
+EPCS is an important component of the SUPPORT Act, which mandates adoption of EPCS for all controlled substances under Medicare Part D. EPCS can go a long way towards preventing fraud and forgery of paper prescriptions and empowering healthcare providers to reduce drug theft and misuse while continuing to care for patients who need safe and effective pain management.